Advanced B: ACL and Record Rules¶

 check_access_rights(operation)method on a recorset, this verifies whether the current user has access to the model itself.

 check_access_rule(operations)on a non-empty recorset, this verifies that the current user is allowed to perform the operation on every record of the set.

-Checking access rights and checking access rules are separate operations, if you’re checking access rules you usually want to also check access rights beforehand.
+Checking access rights and checking record rules are separate operations, if you’re checking record rules you usually want to also check access rights beforehand.